 MACH is a joint venture between 19 full partners, including 10 Victorian healthcare providers, 8 independent medical research institutes and the University of Melbourne, with La Trobe University as an affiliate member.
 Across this partnership, which has nearly 40,000 staff, around $7 billion is invested each year in health care, research and education.

-The MACH partnership brings together health services and health scientists committed to translation of interdisciplinary research that will benefit patients and strengthen the economy.
+The MACH partnership brings together health services, health scientists and healthcare consumers committed to translation of interdisciplinary research that will benefit patients and strengthen the economy.
 We address current health challenges by delivering precision care tailored to the needs of patients, developing world-leading research into tomorrow’s healthcare and nurturing future leaders of innovative care.
 We work collaboratively across our 19 partners, and with the broader medical and scientific community, Australian governments, industry partners and healthcare consumers to fulfil MACH’s potential to be Australia’s leading health transformation partnership.

 MACH distinguishes itself by approaching the goal of enhanced patient outcomes from a system perspective.
 Rather than commence with an explicit focus on specific diseases, the projects within the MACH are relevant to all partners, who work collectively to identify systemic problems, from primary health care through to tertiary care.
 Once these issues have been identified, suitable solutions are proposed utilising the full research strength of MACH members.

 This integrated approach allows for research to enable health system reform, ensuring that research translation and immediate positive patient care are at the forefront of the MACH’s principal outcomes.